 How to install Alpine on Raspberry Pi

 Firstly, choose the correct image version.
-You want the armhf
+You want the armhf version for Pi

-for other 32-bit Pi boards and the armv8
+Zero, 1B, the armv7 for other 32-bit Pi boards and the armv8 version for

 64-bit boards.
 You can download the